- Home

 - Adventure travelers who surf, ski, dive, or climb regularly.
 None of these activities are covered.
 World Nomads covers 200+ adventure sports on all plans.

 - People with pre-existing conditions.
-SafetyWing offers zero coverage.
+SafetyWing offers zero coverage for anything diagnosed in the past 6 months.
 Genki has limited pre-existing coverage on higher tiers.

 - US residents who spend significant time at home.
 The 15-day home country coverage per 90-day period is restrictive.
 If you’re in the US more than about 60 days per year, you need supplemental domestic coverage.

 - Anyone needing routine healthcare.
 Checkups, dental cleanings, ongoing prescriptions, and preventive care are not covered.
-Consider Remote Health or local insurance for routine needs.
+Consider the Complete plan or local insurance for routine needs.

 - Travelers wanting zero-deductible coverage.
 The $250 per-incident deductible means small claims are entirely out of pocket.

 - High-net-worth travelers wanting premium limits.
-SafetyWing caps at $250K.
-Genki offers up to $10M.
+SafetyWing Essential caps at $250K.
+Genki and Heymondo offer up to $10M.

 Pros